 The village of Marvin, NC is located about 24 miles south of downtown Charlotte.
 It is bordered by Charlotte, Waxhaw, Weddington, Tega Cay, Fort Mill, Indian Trail, Matthews, Mineral Springs, and Pineville.

 While the community was incorporated in July 1994, Marvin has recently become one of the fastest-growing areas in North Carolina.
+Rich in history, it is also known for the Ross Sisters, who have inherited the land.

 Marvin is known for its highly-rated school system, especially with programs at Marvin Ridge High School, which is ranked among the top 10 high schools in the state.